The-Eminent/AI-Project/README.md

 ```

-🎉 Your Ignis AI app is now running locally, ready to detect and predict wildfire spread with a single `npm start` for each service.
+🎉 Our Ignis AI app is now running locally, ready to detect and predict wildfire spread with a single `npm start` for each service.